Transparency in supply chains

 In addition to this high-level commitment, we have several operational policies relevant to our approach to this issue and these are subject to continuous review and development.
 They are published on the firm’s intranet which is available to all employees.

-- Our internal whistleblowing policy encourages anyone who suspects wrongdoing, explicitly including modern slavery abuses, to report it as soon as possible, in the knowledge that concerns will be taken seriously and investigated as appropriate.
+Our internal whistleblowing policy encourages anyone who suspects wrongdoing, explicitly including modern slavery abuses, to report it as soon as possible, in the knowledge that concerns will be dealt with confidentially, taken seriously and investigated as appropriate.
 The policy also covers the protection of whistle blowers.

-- The firm’s standard contract terms have provisions relating specifically to modern slavery.
-These terms are mandated in new contracts and as an addendum to longer running existing contracts on renewal.
+The firm’s standard contract terms have provisions relating specifically to modern slavery.
+These terms are mandated in new contracts over a minimum value and as an addendum to longer running existing contracts on renewal.

 3. Due diligence processes

-We continue to direct our efforts through our modern slavery working group, which reports to our senior partner and is chaired by a partner who specialises in Global Business and Human Rights.
-The working group is comprised of representatives from the following business functions:
+Our efforts in relation to modern slavery are supported by an expert advisory group (previously our “Modern Slavery Working Group”), which is chaired by a partner who specialises in Global Business and Human Rights.
+The advisory group is comprised of representatives from the following business functions:

 - Risk and professional ethics;